Prachi-02p/threat-intelligence/CICD.md

 ---

-### 🔹 File Purpose Explanation

-#### `docker-compose.yml`
+## 📄 File Responsibilities

+**docker-compose.yml**
-- Defines all services (backend, frontend, database)
+Defines all services (backend, frontend, database), networking, ports, and dependencies.
-- Specifies ports, dependencies, and environment files
-- Used by Jenkins during deployment
+This file is used directly by Jenkins during deployment.

-#### `.env.example`
+**.env.example**
-- Contains **placeholder environment variables**
+Contains placeholder environment variables.
-- Committed to GitHub
-- Used by Jenkins to generate the `.env` file at runtime
+This file is committed to GitHub and is used by Jenkins to generate the `.env` file at runtime.

-#### `.env`
+**.env**
-- **Not committed to GitHub**
+Not committed to GitHub.
-- Created dynamically during the pipeline execution
+Generated dynamically during the pipeline execution to avoid exposing secrets.
-- Prevents secrets from being exposed

-#### `Jenkinsfile`
+**Jenkinsfile**
-- Defines the CI/CD pipeline logic
+Contains the complete CI/CD pipeline logic.
-- Stored in the repository root
-- Jenkins reads this file using **Pipeline from SCM**
+Jenkins reads this file using **Pipeline from SCM**, ensuring the pipeline is version-controlled.

 ---

 ## 🔐 Environment Variable Strategy

-This project follows a **secure environment variable strategy**:
+The project follows a secure and standard environment handling approach:

-- `.env` → ignored by Git
+- `.env` is ignored by Git
-- `.env.example` → committed to GitHub
+- `.env.example` is committed to GitHub
-- Jenkins copies `.env.example` → `.env` during deployment
+- Jenkins creates `.env` dynamically during deployment

-Benefits:
-- No secrets in source control
-- Clean and repeatable deployments
+This approach:
+- Prevents sensitive data leakage
+- Enables clean CI/CD execution
-- Industry-standard DevOps practice
+- Follows industry DevOps best practices

 ---

-## ⚙️ Pipeline Behavior (Conceptual)
+## ⚙️ Pipeline Behavior (High Level)

 During execution, the pipeline performs the following actions:

 1. Cleans the Jenkins workspace
 2. Clones the GitHub repository
-3. Prepares the environment file
+3. Prepares environment variables
 4. Builds Docker images
 5. Stops any running containers
 6. Deploys the application using Docker Compose